fastText

 >>> model = fasttext.train_supervised(input='cooking.train', autotuneValidationFile='cooking.valid', autotuneMetric="f1:__label__baking")

 Sometimes, you may be interested in predicting more than one label.
-For example, if you were optimizing the hyperparameters manually to get the best score to predict two labels, you would test with model.test("cooking.valid", k=2)
+For example, if you were optimizing the hyperparameters manually to get the best score to predict two labels, you would test with model.test("cooking.valid", k=2).
+You can also tell autotune to optimize the parameters by testing two labels with the autotunePredictions argument.

 You can also force autotune to optimize for the best precision for a given recall, or the best recall for a given precision, for all labels, or for a specific label: